-The CAG has wide-ranging duties and powers from compiling accounts, auditing, and detecting frauds.
+The CAG has wide-ranging duties and powers, from compiling accounts to auditing and detecting fraud.
 Here are the major duties and powers.

 #1 – Compile Accounts of Union and States

 The CAG is required to compile the Union and State governments’ accounts from the initial and subsidiary accounts.
 The initial accounts are kept with treasuries, offices, or departments of central and state governments, which are furnished to the Comptroller and Auditor General of India for compilation.

 #2 – Prepare and Submit Accounts